mesonbuild/meson/docs/markdown/Qt5-module.md

 It returns an opaque object that should be passed to a main build target.

+## compile_translations

+This method generates the necessary targets to build translation files with lrelease, it takes the following keyword arguments:
+ - `ts_files`, the list of input translation files produced by Qt's lupdate tool.
+ - `install` when true, this target is installed during the install step.
+ - `install_dir` directory to install to
+ - `build_by_default` when set to true, to have this target be built by default, that is, when invoking plain ninja; the default value is false.

 A simple example would look like this:

 ```meson